 Kadha is an Incredible Indian drink that is super ancient and has amazing health benefits.
-Could you believe that this traditional Kadha can be made in just 5 minutes?
 Grab this easy and perfect recipe for homemade Tulsi Kadha!

 What Is Kadha?